idkjs/old-code-update/UPDATING.md

 Done!
 Done in 0.34s.
 ```
+Doing this will let us be a little more effecient with some terminal scripts later.

 # Updating Strings

+`@bloodyowl` again:

 > If you've alias ReasonReact to React, search and replace it back to ReasonReact.